Leuchtfeuer/mautic-goto-bundle/README.md

 ## Requirements
 * Mautic 4.x
+* PHP 7.4, 8.0
 * Command line access

 ## Preparations
 * If you have preexisting data: BACKUP now!
-There is curently no migration.
+There is currently no migration.

 * Verify existing status, "nothing to update" should show up.